Mikeriess/SynBPS/docs/source/example.rst

                 "TEST_MAE":MAE,
                 "TEST_R2":R2,
                 "TEST_EVAR":EVAR}
-        print(metrics)
+        #print(metrics)
         return metrics

 3. **Run experiments**
 The experiments can be run using the **run_experiments** function, which takes the training function and evaluation function specified above as its first two arguments.
-Next, the output directory of the data created during the experiments needs to be specified (here we use **data/**), followed by the destination file to store the results, and the input design table created in step 1 of this guide.
+Next, the output directory of the data created during the experiments can be specified if desired (here we use **data/**), followed by the destination file to store the results, and the input design table created in step 1 of this guide.
 .. code-block:: python

     # function to run a set of experiments
     from SynBPS.simulation.simulation_pipeline import run_experiments

-    # run experiments
+    # function to run a set of experiments
-    results = run_experiments(training_function,
+    results = run_experiments(dataprep_function,
+                            training_function,
                             eval_function,
+                            store_eventlogs=False,
                             output_dir="data/",
                             out_file="results.csv",
                             design_table="design_table.csv")

 4. **Analyze results**
 Firstly we load the results table which contain aggregated metrics based on the individual runs.
-This can then be plotted and analyzed in any manner desired.
+This can then be plotted for comparison across any of the factors varied in the experiment.
+In this case *resource_availability_p* was altered.

 .. code-block:: python